sandydunlop/website/docs/markista/javadoc/markista/spi/DocService.md

 <span style="font-family: monospace; font-size: 80%;">public abstract boolean __start__([Api](../model/Api.md) api, [Context](../core/Context.md) ctx)</span>

-Runs before the main Markdown DocService.
-Initializes a DocService with the API model and a Context for file creation and reporting.
+Runs before the main Markdown DocService.Initializes a DocService with the API model and a Context for file creation and reporting.

+**Parameters:**

+`api` - the Api object representing the project's structure

+`ctx` - the Context object providing additional information for processing

 **Returns:**